truffle-box/filecoin-box/README.md

 - thumbnail - ([QmbAAMaGWpiSgmMWYTRtGsru382j6qTVQ4FDKX2cRTRso6](https://ipfs.io/ipfs/QmbAAMaGWpiSgmMWYTRtGsru382j6qTVQ4FDKX2cRTRso6))
 - asset - ([QmUWFZQrJHfCVNHXVjjb2zeowVvH7dC6rKpbdHsTdnAgvP](https://ipfs.io/ipfs/QmUWFZQrJHfCVNHXVjjb2zeowVvH7dC6rKpbdHsTdnAgvP))

 Assuming the local Ethereum Ganache node is running, you'll be able to open a console and mint a new NFT with the following steps.
-As tge base URL is set to that of an IPFS gateway, we'll just need to pass in the CID to the asset metadata.
+As the base URL is set to that of an IPFS gateway, we'll just need to pass in the CID to the asset metadata.

 ```bash
 $ truffle console